vanessafarraye/postit/README.md

 localhost:3000 on your computer in chrome
 ```

-In this app you'll have to create an account in order for it to work and take you to your profile, after you create an account it will automatically take you to your new profile page where you can upload pictures and a description for every picture.
+After you follow all the necessary steps, create an account and start uploading as many pictures as you want.

-If you alredy have an account you just have to sign in and you're ready to upload as much pictures as you want
+If you alredy have an account, you just have to sign in.